tengisea/FindX-2H/README.md

 ## 🎯 Project Overview

-FindX is a full-stack web application that digitizes the traditional olympiad system, providing a modern platform for students, organizers, and administrators to manage competitive mathematics events.
-The system supports multiple user roles with dedicated interfaces and comprehensive tournament management.
+FindX is a full-stack web application that digitizes the traditional olympiad system, providing a modern platform for students and organizers to manage competitive mathematics events.
+The system supports multiple user roles with dedicated interfaces, comprehensive tournament management, and advanced ranking systems with medal-based point calculations.

 ## 🏗️ Architecture